-- The date of the migraine
+- The date the migraine occurred and the duration

-- Anything that triggered the migraine
+- What do you believe triggered the migraine

 - Any medications you took and how they affected you